Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

-It's fine to play around with `unsafe` if you are trying to learn more about Rust or you know what you are doing and are using it legitimately, but `unsafe` is **not** a magical escape hatch which will make the compiler stop complaining.
+It's fine to play around with `unsafe` if you are trying to learn more about Rust or you know what you are doing and are using it legitimately, but `unsafe` is **not** a magical escape hatch which will make the compiler stop complaining and let you write C with Rust syntax.

+&lt;/rant&gt;

 ## Not Using Namespaces